[GEOTITLE] [GEOADDRESSONE] [GEOADDRESSTWO] [GEOPHONE] Directions

 The Cost of Truck Ownership for Owner Operators

-If you have your mind set on becoming in owner operator, you need to factor in all the costs to have the best chance at success.
+If you have your mind set on becoming an owner operator, you need to factor in all the costs to have the best chance at success.
 This can be a lucrative venture, but it has its own set of challenges.
 One of the most important aspects to consider when you purchase your own truck is the true cost of ownership.
 This is what makes or breaks people in the transportation industry, especially if you don't have savings built up prior to starting (or don't put aside money for the truck every time you're paid).

 Company drivers don't need to worry about fuel, maintenance, and repairs.
 You do.
 Understanding the financial responsibilities that come with owning and maintaining a truck, and budgeting responsibly, is necessary.